Skip to main content

 Common mistakes

-• Ensure registration details are accurate before lodgement.
+• Ensure registration details of the migration agent are accurate.

-• Review eligibility criteria prior to form lodgement.
+• Review all instructions to avoid incomplete lodgement.

 Form 956A: Appointment or Withdrawal of an Authorised Recipient

 Form 956A facilitates the appointment of an authorised recipient.
-Refer to the official instructions for comprehensive details.
+Consult the official instructions for comprehensive guidance.

 • When Department of Home Affairs instructions require this form.